pmaragno/Assessment-of-the-impact-of-different-Nanopore-platforms-implementation/README.md

 path_input                                          path to the directory containing the <eligos2.combine.txt> output files of ELIGOS analysis path_output                                         path to the directory where saving the plots with the overlapping between different comparisons

-hits_ELIGOS_granges <- hits_ELIGOS[[1]]             GRange for each comparison with the hits in sites analysable in both comparisons, each range is expanded of 10 nucleotides centered around the corresponding hit hits_ELIGOS_values <- hits_ELIGOS[[2]]              For each comparison, the number of hits in sites analysable in both comparisons
+hits_ELIGOS_granges <- hits_ELIGOS[[1]]             For each comparison, a GRange with the hits in sites analysable in both comparisons, each range is expanded of 10 nucleotides centered around the corresponding hit hits_ELIGOS_values <- hits_ELIGOS[[2]]              For each comparison, the number of hits in sites analysable in both comparisons

 hits_Nanocompore <- Nanocompore_results(path_input, path_output, path_bed_3utr_top_tx)